How TED works

 Many factors can amplify the power of ideas: mass media, technology and market forces, to name three.
 In the past, Sapling supported projects that used these tools to leverage every dollar spent and create sustainable change in areas such as global public health, poverty alleviation and biodiversity.
 More than $10 million was granted to enlightened organizations such as the Acumen Fund, Environmental Defence, One World Health, and PATH.

-Sapling is no longer accepting proposals for outside grants; the foundation has turned its focus to the impact possible through TED itself.
-Ever since the foundation acquired TED in November 2001, it has been seeking ways to allow the extraordinary passion and inspiration created every year at our conferences to effect beneficial change in the world.
+TED Foundation is not accepting proposals for outside grants; the foundation has turned its focus to the impact possible through TED itself and has been seeking ways to allow the extraordinary passion and inspiration created every year at our conferences to effect beneficial change in the world.